PerHuepenbecker/Cudyn/README.md

 * **`Cudyn::CSR`** (optional): Offers data structures and kernel functors for SpMV operations.
 * **`Cudyn::MatrixMarketParser`** (optional): Enables loading of matrices.

-*(For a more detailed depiction of the architecture and design, please refer to the underlying scientific work [YOUR REFERENCE/PUBLICATION HERE].)*

 ## Prerequisites

 * CUDA Toolkit (Version 12.x or newer recommended)
 * A C++ compiler with support for C++17 (or newer)

 ## Installation